kellan/laughingmeme/_posts/2015-11-08-optimizing-for-learning.md

     - Uncategorized
 ---

 I gave two similar keynotes back to back in San Francisco in September.
-One at \[Github Universe\](http://githubuniverse.com/), and one at the \[Code for America Summit\](https://www.codeforamerica.org/summit/).
+One at [Github Universe](http://githubuniverse.com/), and one at the [Code for America Summit](https://www.codeforamerica.org/summit/).
 I felt like I was bit rusty after taking over two years off to focus on the inward facing work at Etsy, but folks enjoyed them.

 This is the CfA version: